 The truth of Christ's message has been established - that we can join Jesus in heaven by acknowledging His sacrifice and accepting Him into our life.
 In addition, we can apply the lessons Jesus taught at the Last Supper to live a faithful life while here on earth by serving others in love.
 The bread is a symbol of the body of Jesus, never to be forgotten as it was given to us.
 The cup represents the blood of Jesus, never to be forgotten as he poured out His life for us.
 Jesus Christ has offered everybody the gift of His life, death and resurrection.
 The Last Supper reminds us of Christ's sacrifice, and that by faith in Him, we can dine with Christ for all eternity.

-We invite you to join us on Maundy Thursday, for the service of Holy Communion, which will feature a special anthem, Ave Verum by Gabriel Fauré.
+We invite you to join us on Maundy Thursday, for the service of Holy Communion, which will feature a special anthem Ex Ore Innocentium, by John Ireland, sung by the Saint Albans Schola.

 Good Friday March 30, 2018